MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 See our [Authoring](authoring-overview.md), [Operating](operator-guide.md), and [Analyzing](analytics-guide.md) topics for step-by-step guidance.
 Not sure about a term?
 See our [Glossary of terms](glossary.md).

 > [!NOTE]
-> To learn about new features in Dynamics 365 Guides, see our [What's new page](new.md).
-To learn about new and upcoming Dynamics 365 Guides features, see our [April 2019 release notes](https://docs.microsoft.com/business-applications-release-notes/April19/dynamics365-mixed-reality/microsoft-dynamics365-guides/planned-features) and [2019 release wave 2 plan](https://docs.microsoft.com/dynamics365-release-plan/2019wave2/mixed-reality/dynamics365-guides/planned-features).
+> To learn about new features in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], see our [What's new page](new.md).
+To learn about new and upcoming [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] features, see our [April 2019 release notes](https://docs.microsoft.com/business-applications-release-notes/April19/dynamics365-mixed-reality/microsoft-dynamics365-guides/planned-features) and [2019 release wave 2 plan](https://docs.microsoft.com/dynamics365-release-plan/2019wave2/mixed-reality/dynamics365-guides/planned-features).
 The release notes and release plan capture all the details, end-to-end, top-to-bottom, in a single place that you can use for planning.

 ## Jumping in

-The best way to learn Dynamics 365 Guides is by doing, so here are some tips on getting started:
+The best way to learn [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] is by doing, so here are some tips on getting started:

 1. Use the Example Guide:

-    - We have included an Example Guide that you can use to learn about Dynamics 365 Guides.
+    - We have included an Example Guide that you can use to learn about [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]s.
 It walks you through common workflows and features, provides tips and tricks for great guide creation, and helps you get up to speed by doing!

       ![Example Guide)](media/example-guide.PNG "Example Guide")